 2) Kids book drive and distribution.
 New books are our biggest expense.
 Unless you do book drive.
 Collect gently used children’s books.
 Sort by age.
 Then distribute the books with safe distancing.
 Give out a bag of books to a family.

-Involve your police, sheriff, schools, diverse groups from your community, library, and of course, Kiwanians!
+Involve your police, sheriffs, schools, diverse groups from your community, your library, … and of course, Kiwanians and future members!

 Together, we can serve the children of the world. #KidsNeedKiwanis